 All producers are paid according to the calculated area price, and similarly all consumers pay the same price.

 For block orders, the same principle applies.
 If the block is accepted, then the consumer/producer pays/gets the area price.

 The system price is calculated locally at Nord Pool after area prices are calculated for all bidding areas.
-Flows between the Nordics and the Netherlands/Germany from area price calculation are taken into account in system price calculation.
+Flows between the Nordics and the Netherlands, Germany, Poland and the Baltics from the area price calculation are taken into account in system price calculation.
 These flows are used when calculating the System price either as import/sales or as export/purchase orders.

 Most standard financial contracts traded in the Nordic region use the System price as their reference price.